kashev/dotfiles/README.md

 # Instructions
 Run `python install.py` from inside of `/dotfiles` to create all necessary symlinks.
 Run `python install.py --help` to see more information.

+Remember to set your own name and email address in `git/gitconfig.name`.

 # Thanks
 Thanks to all the projects that make this project possible.
 - [git](http://git-scm.com/)